Spain : Safety by City

 Before paying in bars and restaurants, always check the bill twice since the staff sometimes try to squeeze in a few extra euro by charging for something they did not eat or drink, or just by overcharging.

-- Currency - Euro is the official currency in Barcelona.
+Euro is the official currency in Barcelona.
 ATMs are widely available throughout the country, and credit cards accepted in most establishments such as hotels and restaurants.
-Allow yourself a budged of around 150e per day, including accommodation.
+Allow yourself a budget of around 150e per day, including accommodation.

-- Weather - When in Barcelona, tourists can expect a Mediterranean climate, with hot, sunny and dry summers and mild, rainy winters.
-The coldest month is January with the average temperature of 9 °C and the hottest is of August with the average temperature of 24.5 °C.
+When in Barcelona, tourists can expect a Mediterranean climate, with hot, sunny and dry summers and mild, rainy winters.
+The coldest month is January with an average temperature of 9 °C and the hottest is of August with an average temperature of 24.5 °C.

-- Airports - Barcelona–El Prat Airport, commonly referred to as El Prat Airport, is an international airport located 12 km southwest of the centre of Barcelona.
+Barcelona–El Prat Airport, commonly referred to as El Prat Airport, is an international airport located 12 km southwest of the center of Barcelona.
 It is situated in the municipalities of El Prat de Llobregat, Viladecans, and Sant Boi.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Barcelona, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Barcelona, since it covers not only medical problems but also theft and loss of valuables.